 Non-residents of California will be required to pay the nonresident tuition fee.

 Residency regulations may be found in sections 54000-54060 of Title 5 of the California Code of Regulations.

-Students who are not United States citizens must verify their immigration status.
+Students who are not United States citizens may be required to verify their immigration status.
 For this reason, non-citizens are asked to submit their documents in person at the Office of Admissions and Records.
 Students should be prepared to present a passport, permanent resident card, or other documentation (for example, notice of action or receipt thereof) that will demonstrate their immigration status.
-This documentation is required every semester.
-For assistance regarding citizenship and immigration status, please call the Office of Admissions and Records at (510) 659-6100 or email the Office of Admissions and Records at firstname.lastname@example.org.

 Students who are not United States citizens may be considered a California resident for tuition purposes.
-To qualify, a person must be in a status eligible for residency in the United States and must have resided continuously in California for at least one year and one day prior to the first date of the term.
+To qualify, a person must be in a status eligible for residency and must have resided continuously in California for at least one year and one day prior to the first date of the term.
 Evidence must be provided to indicate that the person intends to make California his/her permanent home.
 The residence of an unmarried minor is that of the parents or legal guardian.
-The residence determination date is the day before a term begins for which the person is applying for admission.
-It is the student's responsibility to clearly demonstrate both physical presence in California and intent to establish California residency.
+The residence determination date is one year and one day before a term begins for which the person is applying for admission.
+It is the student’s responsibility to clearly demonstrate both physical presence in California and intent to establish California residency.

 Students who hold or wish to obtain the F-1 Student Visa to visit the United States for the purpose of study should apply for admission to Ohlone College through the International Programs and Services Office.